 Five steps involved in each patient’s full mouth reconstruction vary based on the dental procedures they need.
 They are:

 Diagnosis: The dental team utilizes modern digital radiography to deliver a precise diagnosis, as panoramic x-rays can assist with diagnosing infections inside the bone that could require root canal therapy.
 These x-rays also assist with diagnosing whether you have any progressive bone loss that requires tooth extraction.

 Consultation: Following your diagnosis, the dental office team will determine whether the gums are healthy or if they would require periodontal treatment before the reconstruction.
 If periodontal disease is present, the dental team will need to address it to remove decay, replace missing teeth, restore teeth, and establish a proper bite.

 Treatment plan: An individualized dental reconstruction treatment plan would be drawn up, and the evaluating dentists and managing specialists will collaborate to determine the best course of action, with everything considered, from the patient’s overall health to financial ability to pay for the reconstruction.

 Full mouth reconstruction treatment: Treatments may include implant restorations and traditional dentures or porcelain veneers on the front or lower teeth.
 The root canal specialist will perform the endodontic treatment, including any needed oral surgery procedures, bone grafts, tooth extractions, and sinus lifts.

 Treatment by a restorative dentist: The last step involves treatment by a restorative dentist following osseointegration when implants integrate with the bone.

 Having read it all above, a consultation with a prosthodontist will be required for a procedure of this scale.
-Our team at the dental office of Dental Partners of Brookline is ready whenever you are ready.
+Our dentist in Brookline is ready whenever you are ready.
 You only have to make a call to book an appointment.